mikeroyal/RISC-V-Guide/README.md

 [VRoom](https://github.com/MoonbaseOtago/vroom) is a new high-end RISC-V CPU implementation.

 [FireSim](https://fires.im/) is an open-source cycle-accurate FPGA-accelerated full-system hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1).

+[Nuclei Software Development Kit(Nuclei SDK)](https://doc.nucleisys.com/nuclei_sdk) is a toolkit for developing and evaluating software using our FPGA evaluation board.

 [GAP SDK](https://github.com/GreenWaves-Technologies/gap_sdk) is set of tools and libraries that allows you to compile and execute applications on the GAP IoT Application Processor.
 This SDK provides a development environment for the GAP series processors.